+Conscientious birders regularly clean their feeders to ensure that disease potential and other problems are minimized.
 Furthermore, clean feeders will attract more wild birds because the fresh, clean seed is more appealing and nutritious.

-For the cleanest, healthiest and most attractive feeders:
+For the cleanest, healthiest, and most attractive feeders:

-- Clean All Feeder Parts: For the best sanitation and disease prevention, each feeder should be cleaned inside and out, including all feeding ports, perches, lids, platforms and reservoirs.
-The feeder’s hooks, poles and any other part where birds may perch or where feces may collect should also be cleaned.
+- Clean all feeder parts: For the best sanitation and disease prevention, each feeder should be cleaned inside and out, including all feeding ports, perches, lids, platforms, and reservoirs.
+The feeder’s hooks, poles, and any other part where birds may perch or where feces may collect should also be cleaned.

 Cleaning Around Bird Feeders

 In addition to keeping bird feeders clean, it is essential to clean all nearby areas where birds perch and congregate while feeding.
 Eager and hungry birds can spill seed several feet away from feeders, and all feeding areas must be clean to keep bird populations healthy.
 To keep nearby areas clean:

 - Remove old or damp seed and seed hulls from beneath all feeders

 - Remove rotten fruit from trees where birds feed, including fallen fruit

 - Refresh mulch or gravel beneath feeders to cover droppings